Luciagrmz/Tagging_Lung_Genes/README.md

-# Tagging_Lung_Genes
-#### Identifying gene mentions in text using Conditional Random Fields
+# Identifying gene mentions in text using Conditional Random Fields
 This repository contains the scripts and data generated to tag lung specific genes in a set of abstracts.

 ## Getting Started
 -Principal Depend